roshi45/Service_followups_dashboard/README.md

 # 🧰 Service Follow-ups Dashboard

 **Project Overview**
-This project contains a Power BI dashboard built for visualizing and analyzing service follow-up data collected directly from the shop.
+This project contains a Power BI dashboard built for visualizing and analyzing service follow-up data collected directly from the two-wheeler showroom.
 The dashboard enables shop managers and team leads to track service performance, geographic trends, and customer follow-up status efficiently.

 ---